wp-plugins/fetch-tweets/readme.txt

 5. ***Authentication***

 == Changelog ==

+= 1.3.1 - 09/30/2013 =
+* Added the option to set follower count and screen name for the Follow button for the default templates.
+* Added the Retweet, Reply, Favourite buttons and their visibility option for the default templates.

 = 1.3.0 - 09/27/2013 =
 * Fixed a bug that an undefined constant warning occurred in WordPress v3.4.x or below.